World War I reparations: Young Plan

 The opening of the Second Hague Conference: one of the two conferences aimed at implementing the Young Plan.

 The adoption of the plan was followed by the Locarno Treaties.
 The subsequent "spirit of Locarno" saw an apparent reconciliation between the European Powers.
 The implementation of the Dawes Plan also saw a positive economic impact in Europe, largely funded by American loans.
 Under the Dawes Plan, Germany always met her obligations.
 However, German long-term goals remained the same despite the apparent reconciliation: the revision of the Treaty of Versailles to end reparations.
-The Dawes Plan was seen only a temporary measure, with expected future revisions.
+The Dawes Plan was seen as only a temporary measure, with expected future revisions.
 In late 1927, the Agent-General for Reparations "called for a more permanent scheme" for payments and in 1928 the Germans followed suit.
 German Foreign Minister Gustav Stresemann called for a final reparation plan to be established alongside an early withdrawal of Allied troops from the Rhineland.
 The French, aware of their weakening political and financial position, acquiesced.
 On 16 September 1928, a joint Entente-German statement acknowledging the need for a new reparation plan was issued.

 In February 1929, a new committee was formed to re-examine reparations.
 It was chaired by the American banker Owen D. Young and presented its findings in June 1929.
-The "Young Plan" was accepted and was ratified by the German Government on 12 March 1930.
-The plan established a theoretical final reparation figure at 112 billion gold marks, with a new payment schedule that would see reparations completed by 1988—the first time a final date had been set.
+The "Young Plan" was accepted and ratified by the German government on 12 March 1930.
+The plan established a theoretical final reparation figure at 112 billion gold marks, with a new payment schedule that would see reparations completed by 1988 – the first time a final date had been set.
 In addition, foreign oversight of German finances was to end with the withdrawal of the Reparations Agency, which would be replaced by the Bank for International Settlements.
 The bank was established to provide cooperation among central banks and to receive and disburse reparation payments.
 A further loan of was to be raised and given to Germany.